Regulations supporting tyre product stewardship

 From 1 March 2024, the fee must be paid by:

-From September 2024, members of the public will be able to take their end-of-life tyres to registered collection sites (eg, a mechanic, tyre retailer or community collection site) to be managed at no cost to them through the scheme.
-However, only tyres that have had a fee paid by liable parties will be accepted by the scheme.
+From September 2024, members of the public are able to take their end-of-life tyres to registered collection sites (eg, a mechanic, tyre retailer or community collection site) to be managed at no cost to them through the scheme.
+However, only tyres that have had a fee paid by liable parties are accepted by the scheme.

-The fee will replace existing ad-hoc tyre collection fees often charged by tyre retailers to their customers for the disposal of end-of-life tyres.
+The fee replaces existing ad-hoc tyre collection fees often charged by tyre retailers to their customers for the disposal of end-of-life tyres.

 Because they were not regulated, these ad-hoc fees did not guarantee the safe disposal of end-of-life tyres.
 In contrast, the tyre stewardship fee allows a transparent chain of custody for these tyres.